top of page

 More Election Information

-Read our nonpartisan Easy Voter and Pros & Cons analysis of the state propositions for the November 2022 election plus more on VotersEdge.
-And view your complete ballot on Voter's Edge and find information about candidates and ballot measures.
+Read our nonpartisan Pros & Cons analysis of this state proposition for the March 2024 election.
+And view your complete ballot on Vote411 and find information about candidates and ballot measures.

 Find out about how we make these recommendations